st143575/SemPlaus-plausibleparrots/README.md

 conda activate MSPPlausibleParrots
 ```

-Install pip in the conda env.
+Install pip in the conda env (if it's not installed by default).
 ```bash
 conda install pip
 ```